 In December 2018 the University applied to the Cycling Friendly Campus development fund and were awarded £12,000 to install signs across the campus to direct students to facilities, to install a “bike port” in key, high-traffic locations, to purchase bike maintenance toolkits and to deliver five inclusive cycle training sessions.
 Through funding from Cycling Scotland, the University also embedded in their team a dedicated Campus Cycling Officer who worked to ensure active travel was a key priority for the University.

 The lead cycle rides and workshop sessions attracted new and existing bike riders, with attendance ranging from five to 25 people.
-According to Christopher Osbeck, Transport & Waste Manager from the Estates Team, “the mix of abilities really helped as experienced cyclists befriend new/returning cyclists which helped with knowledge exchange.
+According to Christopher Osbeck, Transport & Waste Manager from the Estates Team, “the mix of abilities really helped as experienced riders befriend new/returning people on bikes which helped with knowledge exchange.
 It’s largely anecdotal but we have seen improvements in the confidence and mental wellbeing of students who’ve engaged in our events (particularly our lead cycle rides and workshop sessions) through increased riding confidence and increased friend networks gained through the events.”

 A culture of support

-The funding has “helped strengthen the network of cyclists within the University and improved knowledge exchange between experienced and inexperienced cyclists.
+The funding has “helped strengthen the network of people who cycle within the University and improved knowledge exchange between experienced and inexperienced riders.
 It has helped nurture a culture in which students engage with people from different year groups and courses, helping to maintain a sharing of experience in subsequent years.”
 The new bike port has been in heavy use since its installation, equating to around 18 additional bikes a day with over 50 people benefitting from the confidence building sessions.